Not Only Runners Get Worn Out Hips

 Physiotherapists are specifically trained to address the poor biomechanics which increases pain in people with Osteoarthritis.

 At Wisdom Physiotherapy, we have a special interest in the treatment of hip osteoarthritis.
-We combine hands-on manual treatment with DMA Clinical Pilates.
+We combine hands-on manual treatment with specific movements and exercises including DMA Clinical Pilates:

 - Hands-on treatment releases tight muscles and joints to allow for better movement